Skip to Content

 In the second half of the year, you will spend time working at media organisations, which include newspapers, news websites, magazines, radio and television stations.
 You will then do a full-time work placement at a media organisation.
 This could be anywhere in the country, including major dailies, provincial newspapers, magazines, internet news organisations, radio and television stations.

-Our journalism students are regular finalists and winners of the journalism industry's prestigious Canon Media Awards.
+Our journalism students are regular finalists and winners of the journalism industry's prestigious Voyager Media Awards.
 They also regularly win major national prizes for investigative journalism.

 The Massey journalism programme enjoys a close working relationship with the country’s leading newspapers, news websites, radio stations and television stations.
 Wellington’s Dominion Post newspaper, for instance, has hired many of our graduates, hosts our students on work experience and funds prizes, such as the Alex Veysey Memorial Prize, for our top students.